diffplug/cache-horizon/README.md

     }
 ```

-Now you'll have `dockerHorizon` and `dockerHorizonIsCached` tasks in your tree.
+Now you'll have `dockerHorizon` and `dockerHorizonIsCached` tasks.

-## Limitations
+## Limitations 🔴This project has not been implemented🔴

-It doesn't work, but we think it could.
-See [here](TODO) for its current status and to help if you can.
+We started to implement it, got stuck, and found an easier way around.
+We're publishing what we did in case it helps you get to the finish line.
+See [this issue](TODO) for the latest on our progress.
+If somebody builds something else which solves this problem we'll link out from there.

-It will definitely require using Gradle's internal API, so there will be compatibility delays (e.g. when Gradle N comes out, it might be a little while until `cache-horizon` has been tested and fixed for that version).
+Cache horizon uses Gradle's internal API, so there will be compatibility delays (e.g. when Gradle N comes out, it might be a little while until `cache-horizon` has been tested and fixed for the new version).

 <!---freshmark /javadoc -->